Review – Temper

 The story begins with a snapshot into how the arrangement among Malcolm, Lili, Doug, Melissa and Leonora really works.
 Doug and Melissa are out hunting linfep, and then perrazin, with phase bows.
 Malcolm and Lili are going on vacation to Fep City.
 And the children are either with Leonora or are being cared for by Yimar.
 The occasion is that Melissa wants to have another baby.

-But then Malcolm is called away, and Lili comes home early.
+But then Malcolm must return to the Enterprise, and Lili comes home early.
 Time Traveler Richard Daniels arrives and tells her that he needs Doug for something.
 She’s not so sure she believes him, and is a bit peeved that he’s landed his ship, the brand-new HG Wells, right on top of her day lilies.
 In order to fix this, he adds a drop of his blood to the soil but does not tell her that it’s spiked with stem cell growth accelerator.

 Rick Steps In